Your last job interview seemed promising.

 A key part of the job search process is knowing how to negotiate the right starting salary when a job offer comes.

-Download your free copy of the Salary Guide for compensation data on many administrative positions.
+Download your free copy of the Robert Half Salary Guide for compensation information and insights into the current hiring market.

 This article originally appeared as How to Tell if a Job Interview Went Well: 7 Signs You Rocked It on the OfficeTeam blog.